 3. Preparing and presenting a senior thesis of honors caliber.
-See the department chair for details on how to fulfill the thesis requirements.
+See the Department chair for details on how to fulfill the thesis requirements.

-Twenty-four credits with two courses beyond CHM 230 and which may include Biochemistry 321 and
+Twenty-four credits with eight credits numbered 300 or above and which may include Biochemistry 321 and 422.